ytyulkinaxway/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 ## Objectives

-Learn how to create and manage your API services to represent your distributed cloud and on-premise environments using the AMPLIFY Central CLI.
+Learn how to create and manage your API services to represent your distributed cloud and on-premise environments using the Axway Central CLI.

 * Create a new API service in an environment
 * Retrieve a list of all API services in an environment